Supreme Court nominee Kavanaugh denies allegation of sexual misconduct in school

-WASHINGTON (AP) — Supreme Court nominee Brett Kavanaugh on Friday denied a sexual misconduct allegation from when he was in high school.
+WASHINGTON (AP) — Supreme Court nominee Brett Kavanaugh on Friday denied an allegation of sexual misconduct from when he was in high school, seeking to defuse a potential threat to his confirmation as a handful of key senators remained silent on whether they would vote for him.

 In a statement released by the White House, Kavanaugh said: "I categorically and unequivocally deny this allegation.
 I did not do this back in high school or at any time."

-Kavanaugh's statement comes after Sen. Dianne Feinstein, the top Democrat on the Senate Judiciary Committee, said she has notified federal investigators about information she received about the nominee but won't disclose publicly.
+Senate Republicans insist Kavanaugh's confirmation remains on track.
+But the allegation has inflamed an already intense political battle over President Donald Trump's nominee.
+It also pushes the #MeToo movement into the court fight, less than two months before congressional elections that have seen a surge of female Democratic candidates.

-The New Yorker reported the alleged incident took place at a party when Kavanaugh, now 53, was attending Georgetown Preparatory School.
+The New Yorker magazine reported that the alleged incident took place at a party when Kavanaugh, now 53, was attending Georgetown Preparatory School.
 The woman making the allegation attended a nearby school.

 The magazine says the woman sent a letter about the allegation to Democrats.
 A Democratic aide and another person familiar with the letter confirmed Friday to The Associated Press that the allegation is sexual in nature.
-Two other people familiar with the matter confirmed to the AP that the alleged incident happened in high school.
+Two other people familiar with the matter confirmed it concerned an incident alleged to have occurred in high school.
 They were not authorized to speak publicly and spoke on condition of anonymity.

-Rallying to Kavanaugh's defense, 65 women who knew him in high school issued a letter, released by Republicans on the Senate Judiciary Committee, saying he has "always treated women with decency and respect."
+Rallying to Kavanaugh's defense, 65 women who knew him in high school issued a letter saying Kavanaugh has "always treated women with decency and respect."
+The letter was circulated by Republicans on the Senate Judiciary Committee.

 "We are women who have known Brett Kavanaugh for more than 35 years and knew him while he attended high school between 1979 and 1983," wrote the women, who said most of them had attended all-girl high schools in the area.
 "For the entire time we have known Brett Kavanaugh, he has behaved honorably and treated women with respect."

+Feinstein won't disclose the information publicly, but the FBI confirmed it has included it in Kavanaugh's background file at the committee, now available confidentially to all senators.

+Kavanaugh's nomination has divided the Senate and the new information complicates the process, especially as key Republican senators, including Susan Collins of Maine and Lisa Murkowski of Alaska, are under enormous pressure from outside groups seeking to sway their votes on grounds that a Justice Kavanaugh might vote to undercut the Roe v.
+Wade ruling.
+One activist group favoring abortion choice, NARAL, called on Kavanaugh to withdraw from consideration.

-The Judiciary Committee, which has finished confirmation hearings for Kavanagh, is scheduled to vote next Thursday on whether to recommend that he be confirmed by the full Senate.
+The Judiciary Committee, which has finished confirmation hearings for Kavanagh, still plans to vote next Thursday on whether to recommend that he be confirmed by the full Senate, a spokesman said.

 The White House called Feinstein's move an "11th hour attempt to delay his confirmation."